-- 3. HOWTO operation of MARS resources - 2.
+- 1. Free enough space.
+For example, delete any foreign files on /mars/ which have nothing to do with MARS, or resize the /mars/ filesystem, or whatever. - 2.
 The following control is intended for testing.
 If /proc/sys/mars/mars_reset_emergency is off, now is the time to set it.
 By default, it should be already set. - 3.
 Notice: as long as not enough space has been freed, a message containing "EMEGENCY MODE HYSTERESIS" (or similar) will be displayed by marsadm view all.
 As a consequence, any sync will be automatically halted.
 This applies to freshly invoked syncs also, for example created by invalidate or join-resource. - 4.
 On the secondaries, use marsadm invalidate \$res in order to request updating your outdated mirrors. - 5.
 On the primary: marsadm cron - 6.
-As soon as enough space has been freed everywhere to leave the EMEGENCY MODE HYSTERESIS, sync should really start.
+As soon as emough space has been freed everywhere to leave the EMEGENCY MODE HYSTERESIS, sync should really start.
 Until that it had been halted. - 7.
 Recommendation: check at secondaries that state Orphan has been left after a while.